tomquist/quip-mcp-server/README.md

 ## Docker

-The provided `Dockerfile` uses Node.js 20 with a slim runtime image and installs Python along with the `quip` library.
-Build the container image and run it with your Quip credentials:
+The included `Dockerfile` builds the MCP using Node.js 20 and a slim runtime.
+It also installs Python and the `quip` library required by the server.
+To install and run the MCP via Docker, build the image and start a container with your Quip credentials:

 ```bash